The hidden ferroelectric chiral ground state of silver niobate: Conclusions

 \section{Conclusions}

-In summary, we have shown that the rhombohedral $R3$ ferroelectric phase of AgNbO$_3$ is the thermodynamic ground state, closely competing with previously reported low-temperature antiferroelectric phases.
-This phase arises from the cooperative condensation of a polar distortion and an unusual pattern of in-phase rotations of the oxygen octahedra, both aligned along the $[111]$ direction, which is energetically favored over the more common out-of-phase rotations.
+In summary, we have shown that the rhombohedral $R3$ ferroelectric phase is the proper thermodynamic ground state of AgNbO$_3$.
+Although the energy difference with the conventionally accepted antiferroelectric $Pbcm$ ground state is very small, making the two phases nearly degenerate in practice, this energetic ordering is robust across different exchange–correlation functionals (LDA, PBEsol, and PBE), despite their well-known tendency to underestimate, accurately reproduce, or overestimate the equilibrium volume, respectively.
+The two phases therefore likely compete at low temperature.
+This $R3$ phase arises from the cooperative condensation of a polar distortion and an unusual pattern of in-phase rotations of the oxygen octahedra, both aligned along the $[111]$ direction, which is energetically favored over the more common out-of-phase rotations.
 Such behavior reflects a general trend in antiferroelectric perovskites, where flat energy landscapes often give rise to competing ferroelectric phases or even ferroelectric ground states.

 Remarkably, although one might expect that the antiferroaxial nature of octahedral rotations combined with a polar mode would cancel local chiralities, the in-phase rotations along all three axes in the $R3$ phase produce an incomplete cancellation, giving rise to a ferrichiral structure.
 This mechanism naturally explains the emergence of significant natural optical activity in the $R3$ phase, and provides a clear microscopic picture of how the main polar and in-phase rotational distortions give rise to chirality.
 Moreover, it also explains its improper nature: chirality does not arise from an intrinsically unstable chiral mode, but from the cooperative coupling of the achiral polar and in-phase rotational distortions, which naturally induces secondary chiral anti-polar motions driven by the stable $M_5^ -$ mode along the $(a,b;a,b;a,b)$ direction.
 In this sense, the emergence of chirality is analogous to improper ferroelectricity, where the combination of non-polar instabilities gives rise to a new macroscopic property.